 National rollout and the future of SAGE

-SAGE will transition to become a fully independent entity (not-for-profit) company, founded by the Australian Academy of Science and the Australian Academy of Technology and Engineering, by end of 2020 with its own governing Board of Directors and an independent Chair.
+In 2020, the SAGE Pilot transitioned to an independent entity (not-for-profit) company, SAGE Ltd, founded by the Australian Academy of Science and the Australian Academy of Technology and Engineering, with its own governing Board of Directors and an independent Chair.

 With the Federal Government’s further $1.8 million investment in the program, SAGE’s goal is to reach the entire higher education and research STEMM sector.

 Government funding has also allowed SAGE to refine program subscription fees to increase accessibility and attract new subscribers to the program.

 The SAGE Cygnet Awards: a new design for the Athena Swan Bronze to Silver Award pathway